vmware-tanzu/secrets-manager/docs/_pages/0240-transform.md

 ## Cleanup

-Let’s start with a blank slate again:
+Let's start with a blank slate again:

 ```bash
 delete-secret